LEARNAcademy/syllabus/ruby/classes-objects.md

 The `Person` class is set to create as many objects as we need in our program.
 Each object can be set with a unique name and the name can be returned with the get method.
 This works well, but there is a point when a new person object exists but doesn't yet have a name value.
 If we want every person have a name immediately on instantiation, we can refactor the code to be more efficient.

 The refactor of our code will be adding an initialize method.
 An **initialize method** is a special Ruby class method that will run every time the `.new` method is called.
 That means every time we instantiate a class the initialize method will execute.
-It is very useful for setting data in your newly created objects.
+It is very useful for setting data in our newly created objects.

 Putting a parameter in the initialize method will allow us to create unique names for each of our people.
 Since the initialize method runs when `.new` is called, we can pass an argument to `.new`.